Imran Khan granted bail after arrest in four cases linked to May 9 violence - ExBulletin

 Khan, who was arrested on August 5 last year after his conviction in the first Toshakhana corruption case filed by the Election Commission of Pakistan, has since been in jail in different cases, with conviction in a few of them. they.

-Meanwhile, ATC-I Judge Manzer Ali Gill gave a final opportunity to Khan's lawyer to complete his arguments in the bail pleas following his arrest in eight other cases related to the May 9 riots, including one attack on the residence of the senior military officer in Lahore.
+Meanwhile, ATC-I Judge Manzer Ali Gill gave a final opportunity to Khan's lawyer to complete his arguments in the bail pleas following his arrest in eight other cases related to the May 9 riots, including one attack on the residence of senior army officers in Lahore.

 The judge adjourned the hearing until November 30.